 That's correct!
 Non-operational aspects of WSNs refer to features and characteristics that are not directly related to the fundamental operational needs of the system but can enhance its performance, reliability, security, and user experience.
 These aspects can include design aesthetics, ease of use, scalability, interoperability, maintenance, cost-effectiveness, and environmental impact, among others.
 Vendors can differentiate themselves and gain a competitive edge in the market by addressing these non-operational aspects and providing solutions that meet the specific needs and preferences of their customers.
 For example, they can offer user-friendly interfaces and tools that simplify the configuration, deployment, and management of WSNs, or they can provide comprehensive training and support services to ensure optimal performance and reliability.
-They can also invest in research and development to improve the energy efficiency, security, and resilience of their brand reputation, customer loyalty, and market share, as well as contribute to the overall advancement and adoption of WSNs in various industries and applications.
+They can also invest in research and development to improve the energy efficiency, security, and resilience of their products and reduce their environmental footprint.
+By addressing non-operational aspects, vendors can enhance their brand reputation, customer loyalty, and market share, as well as contribute to the overall advancement and adoption of WSNs in various industries and applications.
 Regenerate response Updates and analytics on the environment that WSNs are monitoring, as well as needs for Quality of Service, security, and data integrity, might all be performance-enhancing requirements.
 Recent developments in machine learning methods may be used to improve WSN performance and handle non-operational issues.
 The following section discusses some of the reported research in this field.